Reference

 oxp install @publisher/slug

-oxp install @publisher/slug -y # skip confirmation
+oxp install @publisher/slug -y # skip permission prompts

 oxp install @publisher/slug --json # machine-readable output